High-sticking

-High-sticking can refer to two infractions in the sport of ice hockey.
+High-sticking refers to three infractions in the sport of ice hockey.

-As a non-penalty foul, high-sticking the puck is defined in Rule 80 of the rules of the National Hockey League.
+As a non-penalty foul, high-sticking is defined in Rule 80 of the rules of the National Hockey League.
 It may occur when a player intentionally or inadvertently plays the puck with their stick above the height of the shoulders or the crossbar of a hockey goal.
 This can result in a stoppage of play.

 As a penalty, high-sticking is defined in Rule 60 of the rules of the National Hockey League.
 It may occur when a player hits an opponent's head, face, or neck with their stick in an action judged not to be the result of normal play.

-High-sticking the puck (non-penalty foul)

-To high-stick the puck, a "high stick" is defined as a stick held above the height of its holder's shoulders.
-When judging the legality of a goal, a stick is considered a "high stick" if the place where the stick contacts the puck is above the crossbar of a hockey goal.

-If a high stick comes in contact with the puck and the team who touched it regains control of the puck, then a stoppage of play results, and the next face-off will take place in a disadvantageous position to the offending team.
-However, if a high stick comes in contact with the puck and the puck is next touched by the opposing team, play is allowed to continue.
+When scoring a goal

 If the puck goes into the opposing net after coming into contact with a high stick, the goal is disallowed.
 However, if a player knocks the puck into their own net with a high stick, the goal is allowed.

-High-sticking (penalty)

-For a high-sticking penalty, a "high stick" is defined as a stick held above the height of an opponent's shoulders.
+In this context, the stick is high if the point of contact with the puck is higher than the crossbar of the goal.

+Non-penalty foul

+If a high stick comes in contact with the puck and the team that touched it regains control of the puck, then play stops and a face-off takes place in a disadvantageous position to the offending team.
+However, if a high stick comes in contact with the puck and the puck is next touched by the opposing team, play continues.
+In this context, the stick is high if it is above its holder's shoulders.

+Penalty